Skip to content

 As things turned out, quite miraculously, Spence escaped with only damage to his mouth and no broken bones.

-It seems initial reports Spence was in a critical condition were exaggerated.
-Possibly due to the actual seriousness of the crash itself.
+It seems the initial reports that Spence was in critical condition were exaggerated, possibly due to the actual seriousness of the crash itself.

-Releasing a statement on his condition, Al Haymon’s Premier Boxing Champions said Spence will make a full recovery.
+Releasing a statement on his condition, Al Haymon’s Premier Boxing Champions said Spence will fully recover.

 This means ‘The Truth’ will be able to resume his boxing career after a period of rest and recuperation.

-The information read: “Errol Spence Jr., IBF/WBC unified welterweight world champion, was involved in a serious, single-car accident in Dallas early Thursday morning and is being treated at a Dallas-area hospital.
+The information read: “Errol Spence Jr., IBF/WBC unified welterweight world champion, was involved in a severe and single-car accident in Dallas early Thursday morning and is being treated at a Dallas-area hospital.

 “Spence is awake and responding.
 His condition is listed as stable.
 He did not sustain any broken bones or fractures.
 But has some facial lacerations.
 He is expected to make a full recovery.

-In his most recent fight, Spence enhanced his reputation in a Fight of the Year contender with Shawn Porter.
+In his most recent fight, Spence enhanced his reputation as a Fight of the Year contender with Shawn Porter.

-A rematch would be most welcomed versus Porter, although Spence will be fully grateful just to be alive at this point.
+A rematch would be most welcomed versus Porter, although Spence will be entirely grateful to be alive now.